BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 You can go directly to Setup instructions and examples now or continue reading the rest of this text.

 While I was working on my ESP32 / Arduino home automation project I often missed functionalities that were available on real computers.
 This template is an attempt of providing some of this functionalities such as file system (SPIFFS is used), threaded Web, FTP and Telnet servers (all three are built upon threaded TCP server which is also included) to an ESP32 programmer.
 Rather than making a complete and finished software I decided to go with a working template that could easily be modified to each individual needs.
 The template demonstrates the use of Web interface through which users can turn LED built into ESP32 on and off using REST calls and basically the same through the use of Telnet interface.
-It creates somewhat Unix like environment so Unix / Linux / Raspian programmers will be familiar with.

 ## Features